MafiaHub/OpenMF-Archived/README.md

 We respect copyrights and intelectual property and you need to own the original game with all the game data in order for our tools to be useful to you.

-The project is in very early stage and at the moment can offer libraries for loading some of the game files and a model/world viewer with already a pretty nice rendering.
+The project is in very early stage and at the moment can offer libraries for loading some of the game files and a model/world viewer with already a pretty nice rendering and a basic physics simulation.
 If you want to help, feel free to join us via a pull-request, issue tracker or other means.

 ![](https://github.com/OpenMafia/openmf/blob/master/resources/screens.jpg?raw=true)